Matt Overton: Jacksonville Jaguars

-Los Angeles Chargers
+Los Angeles Chargers (first stint)

 On November 15, 2019, Overton was signed by the Los Angeles Chargers, but was released three days later.

 Tennessee Titans

 On October 12, 2020, Overton was signed to the Tennessee Titans practice squad.
 He was elevated to the active roster on November 7, November 12, and November 21 for the team's weeks 9, 10, and 11 games against the Chicago Bears, Indianapolis Colts, and Baltimore Ravens, and reverted to the practice squad after each game.
 On November 28, 2020, Overton was promoted to the active roster.

 Los Angeles Chargers (second stint)

-On August 16, 2021, Overton signed with the Los Angeles Chargers.
+On August 16, 2021, Overton signed with the Chargers.

 Los Angeles Rams

 On September 13, 2022, Overton signed with the practice squad of the Los Angeles Rams.
 He was released on September 20.

 Dallas Cowboys

-On October 4, 2022, Overton signed with the Dallas Cowboys' practice squad.
-On October 15, 2022, Overton was promoted to the active roster.
+On October 4, 2022, Overton was signed by the Dallas Cowboys' to the practice squad, to compete with long snapper Tucker Addington.
+On October 15, 2022, Overton was promoted to the active roster to replace Jake McQuaide, who was lost for the year with a torn left tricep.
+He wasn't re-signed after the season.